adhese/sdk/README.md

 Checkout this repository and type 'make' or 'make display' in the root of the SDK directory.

 The default make target will include all files.
-The 'display' make target includes all but VAST support, as video advertising is not always needed in a Display Advertising context.
+The 'novast' make target includes all but VAST support, as video advertising is not always needed in a Display Advertising context.

 To build the SDK without ajax and vast support, use 'make novastnoajax'.
 This results in a slightly smaller file (1.4k less).